ChieftainY2k/raspberry-garda/README.md

 **Raspberry Pi preparation**

-1. Grab the newest Raspbian (Stretch Lite) from https://downloads.raspberrypi.org/raspbian_lite/images/raspbian_lite-2019-04-09/ , install it on a SD card (8GB at least, 16GB would be nice).
+1. Grab the newest Raspbian (Buster Lite) from https://downloads.raspberrypi.org/ , install it on a SD card (8GB at least, 16GB would be nice).
 1. Update your raspberry: `sudo apt-get -y update && sudo apt-get -y upgrade`
 1. Configure your time zone (`raspi-config -> localisation -> change timezone`)
 1. If you want to use camera then enable the camera module support (`raspi-config -> interfacing -> camera`)